ioccc-src/winner/1989/roemer/README.md

 	NL 1091 TJ Amsterdam
 	Netherlands

-Judges notes:
+## To build:

+	make all

+## Judges' comments:

 Do you know what this program does?
 If you do, look again, there is more here than meets the PI.

-Selected notes from the author:
+## Selected notes from the author:

 Passes lint, but not with the strictest options, for it contains some "null-statements", as well two identifiers which are, if compilers only take 6 characters, the same.
 It also uses write(2), so not totally system independent.

 You are very much invited to pass this program through a C-beautifier.
 (First strip newlines and tabs, if your cb can't do that.)

 Copyright (c) 1989, Landon Curt Noll & Larry Bassel.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is